RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 *****

-.. _Create New Ubuntu instance and install-Jboss:
+.. _Launch New Ubuntu instance and Install-Jboss:

-Create New Ubuntu instance and install Jboss
+Launch New Ubuntu instance and Install Jboss
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Add Provider
- * In Settings, under DevopsSetup -> Providers add a New provider by entering the valid details
+ * In Settings, under DevopsSetup -> Providers, add a New provider by entering the valid details

 2. Add VMImage for Ubuntu
- * In Settings, under Gallery setup -> VMImage add a New VMImage for Ubuntu
+ * In Settings, under Gallery setup -> VMImage, add a New VMImage for Ubuntu

 3. Create Blueprint using Ubuntu as base Image by adding Jboss Cookbook to runlist
  * In Design, under OSImage template type select ubuntu template and create blueprint by entering the other details and by adding **jboss7_rl** cookbook in configure runlist parameters and save